Aiogara

 History

-Modern Sinistral, a form emerging 1,700 years ago, is spoken entirely on the Sinistral archipelago, though many Sinistrals can understand Common Eiranic and continue to use it in mixed company, primarily due to the difficulty of their language for foreigners.
+Modern Sinistral, a form emerging in the Third Age of Aiogara after the demise of the Aiogaran Empire, is spoken entirely on the Sinistral archipelago, though many Sinistrals can understand Common Eiranic and continue to use it in mixed or diplomatic contexts due to the difficulty of their language for foreigners.

 Orthography and Transcription